vinitdamania/vinitdamania/README.md

 When I'm not coding, I'm probably exploring the latest in AI tools, optimizing workflows, or figuring out how to make my next project even better than the last.

+I also write on [Medium](https://medium.com/@vinitdamania) about real development challenges, debugging techniques, and solutions that might help other developers facing similar problems.

 ---

 ### 🛠️ Tech Stack